What does the Transparency in Coverage rule require?

 Gravie is committed to helping our plan-sponsor clients navigate the Transparency in Coverage rules by partnering with a vendor to maintain machine-readable files and create a price comparison tool.

-Follow this link to access machine-readable files (MRFs) that are made available in response to federal Transparency in Coverage rules.
-The MRFs contain pricing information about covered items and services, and are formatted to allow third parties to access and analyze the data.
+Employer Responsibility: Create and post machine-readable files containing pricing information about covered items and services that are formatted to allow third parties to access and analyze the data.

 How Gravie Helps: Plan sponsors no longer need to post the link on their own site because Gravie agrees to post the link on behalf of our plan sponsors.
 MRF links vary based on the effective date of the plan sponsor, please see below for the appropriate link: